yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/recursive-cte.md

 ## Case studies

-The following two sections describe how to use a recursive CTE to implement two practical cases:
+The remaining sections (in the overall main [WITH clause](../../with-clause/) parent section) describe how to use a recursive CTE to implement path finding for the special case of a hierarchy, for the general case of an undirected cyclic graph (and other more restricted kinds of graph), and for a specific application of the approach for the general graph.

 - [Case study—Using a recursive CTE to traverse an employee hierarchy](../emps-hierarchy) describes the use case (traversing an employee hierarchy) that is most commonly used to illustrate a practical application of the recursive CTE.
 Different SQL databases with different variants of SQL use importantly different approaches.
 PostgreSQL, and therefore YSQL, have only standard SQL features here (and not, therefore, the `CONNECT BY PRIOR` feature that is typically used with Oracle Database).
 Neither do they have dedicated syntax to ask for breadth-first or depth-first traversal.
 Rather, these two kinds of traversal must be programmed explicitly.
 The explicit solutions use array functionality and are straightforward.
 Moreover, using this approach allows various second-order display choices easily to be implemented.

 - [Using a recursive CTE to traverse graphs of all kinds](../traversing-general-graphs/) leading to [Using a recursive CTE to compute Bacon Numbers for actors listed in the IMDb](../bacon-numbers/).
 The approach to traversing graphs of all kinds is a natural extension of the approach shown for the employee hierarchy traversal.
 It adds logic to accommodate the fact that the edges are undirected and for cycle prevention.
 However, this straightforward approach collapses when, as is the case with the IMBd data, there are very many paths between most pairs of actors.
 This brings an exponential explosion in both time to completion and use of memory.
-The Bacon Numbers account shows how to avoid this collapse by implementing the algorithm that the recursive CTE implements using explicit SQL.
+The Bacon Numbers account shows how to avoid this collapse by implementing the algorithm that the recursive CTE implements using explicit SQL issued from a PL/pgSQL stored procedure.
 This allows early pruning to leave only the shortest paths with each repetition of the _recursive term_.